-Clinical exercise (pilates) is a great way to improve core, lower body and upper body strength during pregnancy.
+Pregnancy or Prenatal clinical pilates exercise is a great way to improve core, lower body and upper body strength during pregnancy.

 Core strength: good core strength can reduce the width of your tummy separation postnatally, improve your posture and reduce your chance of getting back pain/pelvic girdle pain.
 During the clinical exercise (pilates) classes,physiotherapist Aileen focuses on you having a good core activation whilst controlling your tummy separation and ensuring that all the exercises remain pelvic floor friendly.